Ulokwem/Ulokwem/README.md

 Continuous improvement is essential.
 Here are some of my certifications in data analysis and related fields:

-Google Data Analytics (Cousera)
+• Google Data Analytics (Cousera)

-Certificate Of Completion (Primo Academy Data Analytics Trainee Program) Microsoft Power BI Desktop for Business Intelligence SQL Fundamentals (Coursera)
+•Certificate Of Completion (Primo Academy Data Analytics Trainee Program)

+•Microsoft Power BI Desktop for Business Intelligence •SQL Fundamentals (Coursera)

-Data Analytics Essential (Cisco)
+•Data Analytics Essential (Cisco)

-Introduction to Data Science (Cisco)
+•Introduction to Data Science (Cisco)

-MySQL for Data Analytics and Business Intelligence Feel free to explore my repositories and projects to see how I leverage data analysis to make a difference.
+•MySQL for Data Analytics and Business Intelligence

+•Feel free to explore my repositories and projects to see how I leverage data analysis to make a difference.
 Connect with me to discuss data challenges, share ideas, or collaborate on exciting projects! 🚀